-The Spend-Down programs reduce a person’s income level so that they may qualify for Medicaid, HCBS’s and waivers.
+The Spend Down programs reduce a person’s income, or income + asset level, so that they may qualify for Medicaid, HCBS’s and waivers.

-What’s the procedure for getting DME’s with Medicaid state waivers and HBSC programs ?
+What’s the procedure for getting DME with Medicaid state waivers and HCBS programs ?

 – the doctor, or therapist, has to provide a medical justification letter, stating it is medically necessary

 – find a Medicaid-approved DME supplier, and give them the medical justification letter